Smart Lighting Cost

 Building Regulations & Planning Permission for Installing Smart Lighting

-When planning permission is needed, it can take up to eight weeks for an application to be approved, although it generally does not take quite this long.
+When planning permission is needed, it can take up to 8 weeks for an application to be approved, although it generally doesn't take quite this long.

 Types of Smart Lighting

-As you've seen, there are many types of smart lighting.
-Let’s take a closer look at the most popular options.
+There are many types of smart lighting.
+Let’s take a closer look at the most popular options:

 Smart Bulbs

-A smart bulb is a Wi-Fi-enabled LED bulb that can be controlled remotely.
-Users will have the ability to remotely control scheduling and customization of these light bulbs.
-One core downside, however, is that they do not last as long as conventional LED light bulbs.
+A smart bulb is a WiFi-enabled LED bulb that can be controlled remotely.
+Users will have the ability to control the scheduling and customisation of these light bulbs remotely.
+One downside, however, is that they do not last as long as conventional LED light bulbs.

-In fact, they have about 40% of the latter’s life expectancy.
-You won’t need a large budget for most smart bulbs with most costing between £10 and £50.
+Smart bulbs have about 40% of LED light bulbs' life expectancy.
+You won’t need a large budget for most smart bulbs, with most costing between £10 and £50.

 Smart Hub Lights

 These lights are essentially smart bulbs that are specifically connected to a smart hub.
-The differentiation here is that this installation requires the purchasing of smart hub hardware and, of course, it's set up.
+The differentiation here is that this installation requires the purchasing of smart hub hardware and its set up.
 Some smart bulbs are not enabled for a smart hub specifically.

-The obvious downside of smart hub lights is that the installation as a whole is a bit more expensive, but it would be totally worth it if it’s what you’re looking for.
+The obvious downside of smart hub lights is that the installation as a whole is a bit more expensive.

-The cost of such a smart lighting system would likely be between £20 and £100 in terms of the standalone costs (i.e., excluding the labour cost for installing said system).
-Don’t forget that smart lighting isn’t just for indoors and there are smart outdoor lighting options too.
+The cost of a smart lighting system would likely be between £20 and £100 in terms of the standalone costs (i.e., excluding the labour cost for installing the system).
+Don’t forget that smart lighting isn’t just for indoors, and there are smart outdoor lighting options, too.

 Motion Sensing Lights